chrisguest75/docker_examples/88_python_sdk/README.md

 NOTES:

 * Docker SDK only supports old docker client, it does not support buildkit.

-TODO:

-* Currently it is not working with buildkit.
-* Start an nginx container and copy files into it.
-* Template files
+* Docker on Whales interacts with the cmdline docker directly.
+* Both packages can be installed side-by-side to cover the both scenarios.

+Demonstrates:

+* Building and running both bulidkit and Dockerfile.v0 builds
-* Make some requests and check the logs.
+* Tests running containers using requests and log scraping.
+* Test copying files into containers.

 ## Install